 I would like to say thanks to a bunch of friends, colleagues, who I could reach out to for professional assistance.
 Without them this project would have halted in the very beginning.

 Thank you Fylaktis, Jose, Rich, Santosh and the two Jasons for giving me support on electrical and mechanical issues!
 Yuniel, thank you for delivering all those packages!
 Thanks Christine for patching up the rat harness and all the encouragement on the way!
-Umair, Ibrahim and Franka thank you for helping me to receive animals and for providing guidance in handling them!
+Umair and Franka thank you for helping me to receive animals and for providing guidance in handling them!
+A very special thanks to Ibrahim who provided me constant assistance in designing the setup and the experiments, in addition to encouraging me on the way!
 Naveen, thanks a lot for supporting the project throughout and giving the idea to attach springs on the linear actuators!
 Thanks Todd for sharing my love for Doom and encouraging me!
 Thank you Pedro for carrying and making space for this huge setup!
 Special thanks to Theo, Pato and their lab members for providing me with lab space and putting up with my crazy idea!

 Romero, Carmack and Tom, both in rat and human forms, thank you for making this possible!